General Data Protection Regulation (GDPR)

 From October 1st 2016, Devon's out-of-hours GP facility and the local NHS 111 telephone number will be joining together as one service.

-A warm welcome to Rachel Nestel, our new Clinical Pharmacist.
+We have Rachel Nestel, our Clinical Pharmacist working at Brannam Medical Centre.
 Rachel will be working alongside our GP and nursing teams on issues to do with medication on Mondays, Wednesdays and Fridays.
 For more information go to; What is a Clinical Pharmacist?

 Cancer Care Car